chanzuckerberg/single-cell-curation/schema/5.2.0/schema.md

 ### schema v5.2.0

+* General Requirements
+  * Updated AnnData from version 0.8.0 to version 0.8.0 or greater
 * Required Ontologies
   * Updated CL to the 2024-08-16 release
   * Updated EFO to the 2024-08-15 EFO 3.69.0 release